Teaching Your Models to Understand Code via Focal Preference Alignment: Introduction

-We conduct extensive experiments to validate the effectiveness of \method.
-With only 59k preference pairs, IterPref achieves significant performance gains on HumanEval and MBPP across various base and instruct-tuned Code LLMs.
-Additionally, as shown in Figure~\ref{fig:1}, IterPref demonstrates superior results on complex coding tasks, like BigCodeBench.
-Our contributions are as follows: \begin{enumerate} \item We leverage the idea of iterative debugging to tackle the challenges in Code LLM preference learning, enabling more focused alignment on critical error tokens. \item We construct a new function-level dataset that iteratively tracks token differences across preference pairs, and propose a tailored adaptation of the DPO algorithm that avoids unnecessary optimization noise. \item IterPref consistently improves performance across diverse benchmarks and various base and instruct-tuned Code LLMs. \end{enumerate}
+We conduct extensive experiments on five public datasets to validate the effectiveness of \method.
+With only 59k preference pairs, \method~achieves significant performance gains across various base and instruct-tuned Code LLMs.
+Notably, as shown in Figure~\ref{fig:1}, \method~attains superior results on complex coding tasks like BigCodeBench.
+Through detailed ablation studies, we also demonstrate that \method~outperforms alternative strategies by a clear margin.
+Our contributions are as follows: \begin{enumerate} \item We propose \method, a novel framework that leverages the idea of iterative debugging to address challenges in preference learning, enabling more precise alignment on critical error tokens. \item We construct a new function-level dataset CodeFlow that iteratively tracks token differences across preference pairs, and propose a tailored adaptation of the DPO algorithm that avoids unnecessary optimization noise. \item \method~consistently improves performance across diverse benchmarks and various base and instruct-tuned Code LLMs. \end{enumerate}